 One of the biggest challenges we come across on website designs had to do with the website owner’s naivety in theme structures and functions, or their over-estimation in their personal ability to make the needed adjustments in function settings, content layout, or even graphic design work to get the site to look and function as they envisioned.

-Many themes will come with functions designed around the use of a particular plugin, but those plugins may have to be separately licensed, installed, activated, and then setup.
-And, many themes will come with plugins installed that may never be used by the end user; causing the site to be “heavier” then necessary or opening up added security holes because they’re not attended to.
+Many themes will come with functions designed around the use of a particular plugin, but those plugins may have to be separately licensed, installed, activated, and then set up.
+And, many themes will come with plugins installed that may never be used by the end-user; causing the site to be “heavier” than necessary or opening up added security holes because they’re not attended to.

 Your website design has to look good and draw attention, but this characteristic is futile if it’s not easy to navigate.
 That’s why it’s important to make sure the site is built on a flexible theme that meets the needs of those visiting the site.
 Choosing two navigation menus you can use alternatively, or having drop-down menus are options you should consider as part of the overall site design; a consideration during the planning stage rather than the development stage.
 Site owners would also do well to plan options for customizable sidebar navigation and widget features for different pages.

-Your site might contain special content or promotional content that you don’t want associated with the main navigation.
-You may have static pages of information that you want to further breakdown into several pieces of quantifiable or categorized content which may require the use of a sub-navigation on the sidebar rather than a massive sub-menu tree on your main navigation.
+Your site might contain special content or promotional content that you don’t want to be associated with the main navigation.
+You may have static pages of information that you want to further break down into several pieces of quantifiable or categorized content which may require the use of a sub-navigation on the sidebar rather than a massive sub-menu tree on your main navigation.

 In other cases having a large sub-menu option from the main navigation could help click-through, while other cases warrant the need to keep visitors and readers more focused on the overview of the main subject matter with a strategic Call-To-Action before moving to drill-down information.
 Whatever the strategy, these are things that should be carefully mapped in the beginning to ensure you have the most proficient plan of attack in place before development starts so you can keep goals on track.